shehir12/DockerClientDSC/README.md

 	DockerClient -Hostname $hostname
 	```

-   A sample configuration data file has also been included and can be in conjunction with or in place of the `Hostname` parameter:
+   A sample DSC configuration data file has also been included and can be in conjunction with or in place of the `Hostname` parameter:

 	```powershell
 	DockerClient -ConfigurationData .\SampleConfigData.psd1